dckc/madmode-blog/pages/2018/rsign-ext.md

 I've been having fun in the RChain community working on smart contracts, and we got past "hello world" to the point where incoming data needs to be signed for the application to make any sense.
-And since I have a little experience [building WebExtensions], I put one together to make signatures that Rholang contracts can verify.
+And since I have a little experience [building WebExtensions][ext], I put one together to make signatures that Rholang contracts can verify.

 ![RSign screenshot](https://github.com/dckc/RSign/raw/master/docs/screenshots/enterjson.png)